Matt Moonen, Executive Director

-Gia Drew, Program Director, is an educator, writer, and athlete and started working for EQME in January 2014 after being a volunteer for several years, including working on the marriage campaign in 2012.
-While orginally from Boston, she has called Maine home for fourteen years.
-After earning degrees from Syracuse University and Savannah College of Art and Design, Gia worked as a high school teacher and coach for nearly twenty years.
-In that time she became of of Maine's first OUT transgender public school teachers and one of the first transgender high school coaches in the country.
-A nature enthusist, Gia spends much of her spare time outdoors, hiking, distance running, and snowshoeing.
+Gia Drew, Program Director, is an educator, writer, and athlete who started working for EQME in January 2014.
+She had been a volunteer for several years, including working on the marriage campaign in 2012.
+While orginally from Boston, Gia has called Maine home for fifteen years.
+After earning degrees from Syracuse University and Savannah College of Art and Design, Gia was as a high school teacher and coach for twenty years, and in that time she became of of Maine's first OUT transgender public school teachers and one of the first transgender high school coaches in the country.